mariamelsheikh/cascadeapp/README.md

 This work was done as part of my practicum with Dr. Marina Klein at Centre for Outcomes Research and Evaluation, Research Institute of the McGill University Health Center.

+Special thanks to Leo Wong for his help with the code and to Placide Nsengiyumva for his discussions which helped in improving the app and the functionality of the app.